hantsy/helidon-sandbox/README.md

 * Connection #0 to host localhost left intact
 ```

+The new created Post can be fetched by URL specified in the response`Location` header.

-Verify if it is created.
+Verify if it is created successfully.

 ```
 curl -v -X GET http://localhost:8080/posts